 The TIA Manual is a living document that applies only to the TIA Program.
-The most updated version can be found on the TIA website (www.ga-tia.com).
+The most updated version can be found on the TIA website (www.ga-tia.com) under Manual and Forms (TIA Manuals).

 1.3 Purpose of the TIA Manual